nevillegrech/gigahorse-toolchain/README.md

 ## Development Environment

 An installation of **Python 3.5** or later is required, alongside various packages.
-The recommended way to install all dependencies is using `pip` and our provided `requirements.txt`, like so:
+The recommended way to install all package dependencies is using `pip` and our provided `requirements.txt`, like so:

 ```
 $ pip install -r requirements.txt